 Like any sport, the key to success for many Alberta-based wrestling promotions is its continued development of quality stars.
-Alberta’s own Prairie Wrestling Alliance – of whom, coincidentally, Storm is a former booker – is one of the largest providers of professional wrestling talent worldwide, with no less than ten wrestlers that could be considered Alberta-based littered throughout the WWE roster today.
-More and more talent from promotions such as Monster Pro Wrestling and Real Canadian Wrestling are starting to make waves on the international scene, too; RCW Women’s Champion Angelica is currently touring Mexico for the first time, with a number of others making inaugural excursions abroad to fine-tune their wrestling skills.
+Alberta’s own Prairie Wrestling Alliance - of whom, coincidentally, Storm is a former booker - is one of the largest providers of professional wrestling talent worldwide, with no less than ten wrestlers that could be considered Alberta-based littered throughout the WWE roster today.
+More and more talent from promotions such as Monster Pro Wrestling and Real Canadian Wrestling are starting to make waves on the international scene, too; RCW Women’s Champion Angelica recently toured both Mexico and British Columbia, with a number of others making inaugural excursions abroad to fine-tune their wrestling skills.

 Despite many of the province’s stars graduating to bigger promotions in recent years, many of the top independent talents in the world still reside in Alberta.
 There’s no lack of talent in any of the major promotions in Edmonton; The Western Lions, the Millennial Rebels and Sheik Akbar Shabaz have been staples at the top of the PWA card for years.
-Chris Perish, Meniac and Mitch Clarke are internationally recognized wrestlers.
-Christian Strife, and the duo of Top Talent (Heavy Metal & Big Jess Youngblood) and their manager Thaddeus Archer are all regarded as some of the top talents outside of WWE today.
-That’s just in Edmonton, too; the list could go on and on if you include talents like Dylon Stone, Pride & Envy and Jude Dawkins of the Canadian Wrestling Coalition, Kyle Sebastian and Sydney Steele of Pure Power Wrestling and a number of other names poised to make an impact on the worldwide wrestling scene.
+Headline Shawn Martens, “Nasty” Nate Nixon and Mitch Clarke are internationally recognized wrestlers coming out of Monster Pro Wrestling.
+Chris Perish, Dirty, Inc, and the duo of Top Talent (Heavy Metal & Big Jess Youngblood) of RCW are all regarded as some of the top names outside of WWE today plying their trade in Alberta.
+That’s just in Edmonton, too; the list could go on and on if you include talents like Dylon Stone, Pride and Jude Dawkins of the Canadian Wrestling Coalition, Kyle Sebastian and Sydney Steele of Pure Power Wrestling and a number of other names poised to make an impact on the worldwide wrestling scene.

 The talent in Alberta is truly at an all-time high; however, has it reached the peak?